 Meditation and yoga offer a plethora of benefits.
-But, most importantly, they help you reduce stress and develop self-awareness, which are the cornerstones of healing after a breakup.
+But, most important, they help you reduce stress and develop self-awareness, which are the cornerstones of healing after a breakup.
 You could consider joining some classes or just download an app.

 22. Give yourself a makeover.

 Once you are done with the wallowing, go out and get a bold look.
-You could get a new haircut, dye your hair, stock up on clothes and accessories, get a piercing—the options are endless.
+You might get a new haircut, dye your hair, stock up on clothes and accessories, get a piercing—the options are endless.
 However, just keep that getting-a-tattoo idea for later, that is, until you are completely healed.

 23. Explore the city or countryside.

 Visit a new museum, library, or park every day.
 You could also explore the street food in your city, review the coolest cafes and restaurants, or book yourself a deluxe hotel room for the weekend.
-And if the busy city life doesn’t appeal to you, then take a car ride to the countryside with a couple of friends.
+And if the busy city life doesn’t appeal to you, take a car ride to the countryside with a couple of friends.

 24. Get enough sleep.

-Breakups are stressful, and stress could lead to sleep disorders.
+Breakups are stressful, and stress can lead to sleep disorders.
 Ensure you get your regular hours of sleep every night.
 Try to go to bed and wake up at the same time every day, and cut down on alcohol, caffeine, and screen time.
 You could also try meditation before going to sleep.